Beauty of Watercolor

 a 2-day introductory workshop with Deena Ball

-Based on interest, this workshop might be held again, later in the spring.
+Based on interest, this workshop might be held again, in the fall.
 Send an email to email@example.com to express your interest.

 Today’s emphasis will be on controlling the ratio of water to pigment in order to take advantage of the special properties of watercolor.

 In addition, Students will learn about the history of watercolor, review supplies and learn why we are using certain supplies.
 Students will review the elements of art, create value scales, color wheels, learn about different types of washes and ways of applying watercolor paint.
 The second half of the class will be spent painting a step by step landscape with the instructor.